FreddieBrown/aoc-22/README.md

 ## Day 4

 Wasn't too bad today, the catch in part 2 was actually making sure one of the lower bounds was less than or equal to the other upper bound.
 Not too hard.

+## Day 5

+The actual challenge wasn't very hard, it was easy to adapt part 1 to part 2.
+The main pain was digging out the initial crates data from the text file.